tomcl/issie/README.md

 The `src/Main/Main.fs` source configures electron start-up and is boilerplate.
 It is transpiled to the root project directory so it can be automatically picked up by Electron.

-The app code is arranged in several different sections.
-These sections are not yet arranged as different but they will be.

-TODO ^^^^^^^^

-The separation allows all the non-web-based code (which can equally be run and tested under .Net) to be run and tested under F# directly in addition to being transpiled and run under Electron.
+The remaining app code is arranged in five different sections, each being a separate F# project.
+This separation allows all the non-web-based code (which can equally be run and tested under .Net) to be run and tested under F# directly in addition to being transpiled and run under Electron.

 The project relies on the draw2d JavaScript library, which is extended to support digital electronics components.
 The extensions are in the `app/public/lib/draw2d_extensions` folder and are loaded by the `index.html` file.
 The `index.html` file is otherwise empty as the UI elements are dynamically generated with [React](https://reactjs.org/), thanks to the F# Elmish library.